 By Miranda Wilson

-The coronavirus pandemic is jeopardizing more than our health.
-Now that most concerts and gigs are canceled for the next two or three months, musicians have abruptly lost income we were counting on to pay our bills.
-The current need for social distancing is disastrous for music, a profession that relies on bringing people together.
+The coronavirus pandemic has been jeopardizing more than our health.
+With most concerts and gigs canceled for several months, musicians abruptly lost income we were counting on to pay our bills.
+The need for social distancing is disastrous for music, a profession that relies on bringing people together.
 Under these circumstances, it’s vital to keep our private teaching studios open for business, and that means figuring out how to teach remotely.
 Now, in a post-pandemic world, teaching remotely over video has remained an important tool for music teachers everywhere.

 If you’ve only ever taught face-to-face, making the switch can be daunting.
 Social media is abuzz with questions: “Do I need extra equipment?”
 “How much does teleconferencing cost?”
 “How can I teach effectively using a screen?”
 Fortunately, remote teaching can be both easy and cost-effective.
 You probably already have all the things you need to get started.